-SD-WAN Orchestrator supports the following types of DNS services:
+Citrix SD-WAN Orchestrator service supports the following types of DNS services:

 - Static: Intercepts the DNS requests destined to the SD-WAN IP address and forwards it to the specified DNS servers.
 You can create internal, ISP, google or any other open source DNS service.

 - Dynamic: Intercepts the DNS requests destined to the SD-WAN IP address and redirects it to one of the DNS servers learned from the DHCP based WAN links.
 If the WAN link goes down, another DHCP based WAN links DNS server is chosen.
 This feature is useful in the deployment where ISPs allow DNS requests only to DNS servers hosted by them.